 A Day in the Life study can provide a clearer picture of who your user is—and ways that your product can better fit into their space.
 It can be extremely beneficial to your organization’s overall strategy, but does tend to be a larger lift.

 Below we’ll explore when to use this type of study, when you shouldn’t, how to conduct one remotely, and an example study design.

-A Day in the Life study is a kind of study that takes a broad, contextual look at participants’ lives and routines.
+A Day in the Life study takes a broad, contextual look at participants’ lives and routines.

 A Day in the Life study takes everything a step back.
-Instead of targeting a product-moment, the scope zooms out to understand a whole aspect of a participant’s experience, whether it directly has to do with the product or not.
+Instead of targeting a product moment, the scope zooms out to understand the whole aspect of a participant’s experience, whether it directly has to do with the product or not.

 This design style can attend a huge array of questions about participant’s lives, including: